 Vitamin D levels

-Resting metabolic rate to see how many calories you burn at rest
+Resting metabolic rate, to look at how many calories you burn at rest

-Talk with your primary healthcare provider.
-He or she may be able to refer you to
+Talk first with your primary healthcare provider.
+They may be able to refer you to

 a bariatric healthcare provider.
 You can also go to the Obesity Medicine Association website.
 They have an online listing of bariatric providers.